rosswhitehouse/Burgerfy/README.md

 ###JQuery

 In order to install the JQuery aspect of Burgerfy, you will first need to link to JQuery.
-To do this, copy this linke into your `<head>`:
+To do this, copy this link into your `<head>`:

 ```HTML
 <script src="//ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script>